 For many business owners, the process of purchasing a building can feel overwhelming, confusing and complicated.
-John Hardin, vice president of office sales and leasing at J.H.
-Berry & Gilbert, Inc., highlights the most important factors to consider when searching for a commercial real estate property.
+In our latest blog, we highlight the most important factors to consider when searching for a commercial real estate property.

 Ideally, you should begin the building acquisition process 10-12 months from when you want to occupy the building, although it can be done quicker, depending on a number of factors, including the changes needed to the building.
 We have seen companies purchase a building in 60 days, but starting early is always better because less mistakes are made.